 - 1. License plate light unit

 - 2. Screw

-- 2. Remove the socket (together with the bulb) by pulling it out.
+- Remove the license plate light bulb socket (together with the bulb) by pulling it out.

-1. License plate light bulb

-- 3. Remove the burnt-out bulb by pulling it out. - 4.
+- 1. License plate light bulb - 2.
+License plate light bulb socket - 3.
+Remove the burnt-out bulb by pulling it out. - 4.
 Insert a new bulb into the socket. - 5.
 Install the socket (together with the bulb) by pushing it in. - 6.
 Install the license plate light unit by installing the screws.